patrickjuchli/basic-ftp/README.md

 `get/set encoding`

 Get or set the encoding applied to all incoming and outgoing messages of the control connection.
 This encoding is also used when parsing a list response from a data connection.
-Possible values are `utf8`, `latin1`, `ascii`.
-Default is `utf8` because most modern servers support this and some of them don't even list this feature in the response of the FEAT command.
+Node supports `utf8`, `latin1` and `ascii`.
+Default is `utf8` because it's backwards-compatible with `ascii` and many modern servers support it, some of them without mentioning it when requesting features.
 You can change this setting at any time.

 `handle(command, handler): Promise<Response>`